Mi 11 Ultra

 If you're faced with a large out-of-warranty repair fee, buying a replacement refurbished smartphone is also an option.
-Phones that have been officially refurbished by the manufacturer or retailer should come with a warranty, typically for one year, so you may find yourself in a better position that you were with your existing phone.
+Phones that have been officially refurbished by the manufacturer or retailer should come with a warranty, typically for one year, so you may find yourself in a better position than you were with your existing phone.

 As we've shown, repairing a mobile phone can be an expensive business.
-Making sure you're protected against loss or damage is probably a wise move, so consider your options carefully.
+Making sure you're protected against loss or damage is a wise move, so consider your options carefully.

-Accidental damage and cover away from home are two key terms to enquire about, as well as any excess you have to pay - which may be different for each.
-Also check to see whether cover away from home includes holidays abroad - in some cases this can save you having to take out additional protection.
-For more, read our guide on .
+Accidental damage and cover away from home are two key terms to enquire about, as well as any excess you have to pay, which may be different for each.
+Also, check whether cover away from home includes holidays abroad; in some cases this can save you having to take out additional protection.